- Automotive Interior Trim

 - Technical Blow Molding

 - Two-Shot Injection Molding

 Blow Molded DEF Tanks

 If you have an annual production volume of 3,000 parts or more, we should talk.
 Whether you’re sourcing a new def tank supplier or simply updating your benchmark, you deserve an accurate and timely quote.
-Regency will deliver.
+Gemini Group will deliver.
 What’s there to lose?